-Prior to becoming ACC’s President, Dr Itchhaporia held many leadership positions including being ACC Vice President, being on the ACC’s Board of Trustees, past Secretary and Chair of the Board of Governors for the ACC, as well as being Past President of the California state chapter of the ACC.
-She has also been on the Life Long Oversight committee, the Science and Quality Committee, Governance Committee, Practice Administrator Workgroup, an advisor for the ACC’s Innovation Program, the Board of the Western Affiliates Board of the American Heart Association (AHA), National AHA’s Professional Educational Committee and was the past president of the Orange County Chapter of the AHA.
+Prior to becoming ACC President, Dr Itchhaporia held many leadership positions including being on the ACC’s Board of Trustees, past ACC Secretary and Chair of the Board of Governors for the ACC, Past President of the California state chapter of the ACC, an advisor for the ACC’s Innovation Program, the Board of the Western Affiliates Board of the American Heart Association (AHA), and Past President of the Orange County Chapter of the AHA.

 She was named Cardiologist of the Year 2021 for the California State Chapter of the ACC.
 She has been named Top Doctor by the Orange Coast Magazine for the last three years and has been recognized by the AHA as an Outstanding Medical Honoree.
 She is a fellow of the American College of Cardiology, the American Heart Association, the European Society of Cardiology and an honorary member of the British Cardiovascular Society, the Indian College of Cardiology, the Irish Cardiac Society and the Royal College of Physicians and Surgeons, Glasgow.